UoB-COMSM0166/2025-group-13/README.md

 3. Allowed new levels to be added without modifying core logic or duplicating code.

 This modular approach supported **persistent game states**.
 Platforms and NPCs could be reloaded on pause or reset, ensuring continuity.
-Layouts were loaded only when needed, so performance remained unaffected-even as the number of levels grew significantly.
+Layouts were loaded only when needed, so performance remained unaffected regardless of the number of levels.

 ## Challenge 2: Enabling a Mobile Version
 After the **Testathon**, we focused on making the game playable on mobile devices.
 This required addressing three major issues:

 **Input Method Changes:**

 The original game used **keyboard input** (arrow keys, spacebar).
-To support mobile, we built a **centralized controller class** capable of processing input from multiple sources-keyboard, mouse, and touch.
-We also added on-screen **touchable buttons**, activated only when touch capabilities were detected.
+To support mobile, we built a **centralized controller class** capable of processing input from multiple sources-keyboard, mouse, and touch-screen.
+We also added on-screen **touchable buttons**, activated only when touch capabilities were detected for the given device.

 **Responsive Design and Layout:**